samueleruggeri/postcreator/README.md

-# postcreator
+# BOT CREATOR
-Base of the bot , which I used to create my AI-powered automatic post creation and autoposting bot
+Bot for creating posts via api.
+Register and add the api of https://api.unsplash.com/photos/random to generate photos automatically